A review and analysis of war propaganda during the Yugoslav wars of the 1990s.

 About the 1994 incident, a BBC journalist noted with surprise how “television crews were on the scene, filming within seconds of the blast”, while UN officers and even doctors were prevented from entering the site, and all of the alleged 197 victims were carried away within 25 minutes.
 Others pointed out that the market was in fact closed at the time of the incident (see video below).

 Regarding the 1995 incident, the London Sunday Times later revealed that British and French UN ammunition experts had concluded the Serbian side was “not guilty”, but they were then “overruled by a senior American officer”, and NATO air strikes began within less than 48 hours.

 US professor Yossef Bodansky, the longtime director of the US Congressional Task Force on Terrorism and Unconventional Warfare, later described these incidents as “expertly-staged spectacle of gore” that included the use of “corpses of Bosnian troops recently killed in action”.

-In the following you will find the most important articles from that time by journalists who were able to study the unpublished UN reports or talk to officials involved in writing them.
+The following list provides the most important articles written by journalists who were able to study the unpublished UN reports or talk to officials involved in writing them.

 - Bosnia bread queue massacre was propaganda ploy, UN told (Independent, 1992)

-- Dateline Yugoslavia: The Partisan Press (Peter Brock, Foreign Policy, 1994, archived)
+- Dateline Yugoslavia: The Partisan Press (Peter Brock, Foreign Policy, 1994)

-- Anatomy of a Massacre (David Binder, Foreign Policy, 1994, about Markale I, archived)
+- Anatomy of a Massacre (David Binder, Foreign Policy, 1994, about Markale I)

-- Senior official admits to secret U.N. report on Sarajevo massacre (DPA, 1996, archived)
+- Senior official admits to secret U.N. report on Sarajevo massacre (DPA, 1996)

 - 2004: Sarajevo massacre remembered (BBC; see quote by General Michael Rose)